1. Organization and Summary of Significant Accounting Policies

 Fair Value of Financial Assets and Liabilities

-Financial instruments, including cash and cash equivalents, accounts receivable, inventory, prepaid expenses and other current assets, accounts payable, accrued liabilities and deferred revenue are carried at cost, which management believes approximates fair value due to the short-term nature of these instruments.
+Financial instruments, including cash and cash equivalents, accounts receivable, inventory, accounts payable and accrued liabilities are carried at cost, which management believes approximates fair value due to the short-term nature of these instruments.
 The fair value of capital lease obligations and equipment loans approximates their carrying amounts as a market rate of interest is attached to their repayment.
 The Company measures the fair value of financial assets and liabilities based on the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The Company maximizes the use of observable inputs and minimizes the use of unobservable inputs when measuring fair value.
 The Company uses three levels of inputs that may be used to measure fair value:

 Level 1 quoted prices in active markets for identical assets or liabilities